JaimeSampedroMarcos/distributed-containers/README.md

                                         Deploy one ingress file or the other.

 - rancher:
   Contains the Infrastructure as code resources to provision Rancher as a Product.
+It has a folder for each hyperscaler where it can be provision.
+  The Azure Rancher provision code has been tested and it deploys all the artefacts in one resource group specified.
+Among the provision options we can find:
+  - Azure. ./azure
+  - Google Cloud. /gcp
+  - Amazon. /aws